 Drink plenty of water; eat plenty of fruits and vegetables, fiber, and whole grains.

-Have a Colonoscopy at age 50; and as early as 40 if there is a family history of colorectal cancer.
+Have a Colonoscopy at age 45; and as early as 40, if there is a family history of colorectal cancer.
+It is important to discuss your risk factors with your provider.

 Radiation, Chemotherapy, Immunotherapy, Compassionate Drug Therapy.
 (Use of a new drug when no other treatments are available.)